Moon Salutation sequence

-Try this calming Moon Salutation sequence - a perfect wind-down practice after a hectic day.
-With downloadable pdf.
+Try this calming Moon Salutation / Chandra Namaskar sequence - a perfect wind-down practice after a hectic day.

 Compared to the well-known Sun Salutation, Moon Namaskar (Moon Salutation) has a grounding and calming quality.
 This version from Francesca Guisti includes poses that stimulate the lower back and gently work on the hips, hamstrings and back of the body.
 Take several breaths in each pose and appreciate the deeply calming nature of this sequence that's perfect to practise after a busy day.